 In fact, if I squinted my eyes real hard, it was pretty easy to imagine what it was like before the idiots showed up.
 When there were forests and fish clear cross America.

 Back then it was simpler.
-You hunted, you ate, you pooed, and you slept.
 If your rod broke, you made a new one.
 If you got tired of staying in one place, you headed for another.

 I think Mom might have been happier if we lived more like that.